 Dynamically Loadable Zones (DLZ) are an extension to BIND 9 that allows zone data to be retrieved directly from an external database.
 There is no required format or schema.
-DLZ drivers exist for several different database backends, including PostgreSQL, MySQL, and LDAP, and can be written for any other.
+DLZ modules exist for several different database backends, including MySQL and LDAP, and can be written for any other.